-Associate Professor of Piano, Co-chair of Keyboard Dept.
+Associate Professor of Piano, Chair of Keyboard Dept.

 Carol Leone is Associate Professor of Piano and Co-Chair of the Keyboard Department at SMU's Meadows School of the Arts.
 Dr. Leone has received national recognition as a performing artist and has been a prizewinner in piano competitions such as the National Beethoven Sonata Competition, the Missouri Southern International Piano Competition, the International Masters Piano Competition and the Vietri Sul Mare International Duet Competition in Italy.
 Leone has performed and taught throughout the United States, Europe and Asia.
 Her professional training included study at The Curtis Institute of Music in Philadelphia where she received a Certificate and was a student of the Polish pianist Mieczysław Horszowski.
 Leone was also a student of Guido Agosti in Rome and holds the prestigious Honors Diploma from the Accademia Chigiana in Siena, Italy.
 She received the Doctor of Musical Arts from the UNT College of Music.

 Leone is active in national and international keyboard festivals and conferences as a performer, teacher, lecturer and adjudicator.
 She has presented at the Music Teachers National Association Conference, the National Conference on Keyboard Pedagogy, National Piano Teachers Institute and the European Piano Teachers Association Conference (Czech Republic), among others.
 She was one of 10 teachers selected nationwide to serve as Mobil Ambassador to the 9th Van Cliburn Competition.
 She served on the piano faculty of the Bosendorfer International Piano Academy in Vienna, the Cliburn Piano Institute, the Kromeriz Piano Workshop in the Czech Republic, the International Fine Arts Institute in Moscow, the International Piano Master Class in Bojano, Italy and the Tong-Il Han International Music Festival in South Korea.
 Her students have been top prizewinners in international competitions such as the Virginia Waring, the Bradshaw and Buono, the Chopin Youth Competition and the Stravinsky International Competition for Young Musicians.